|

 They don’t make ‘em like they used to.

 As the “golden age of axes” came to an end around the 1940s, they all started to consolidate and then shutter, one by one.
 The Canadian axe industry fell hard as the chainsaw took over.
+The silver lining to this quick fall is that (unlike the US) we didn’t have the period from the 70s on where axe makers held on making cheaper axes.
+We just imported them.

 So if you find a Canadian-marked axe, you can be pretty certain it was made well.
 So I recommend that if you want a good quality Canadian-made tool, you make it a project for yourself and bring one back to life.

-How to Identify a vintage Canadian axe?
+How to identify a vintage Canadian axe?

 The nice thing about identifying an old axe is it’s generally pretty easy – or impossible.
 There’s not a lot of middle ground.

-Traditionally most axes were stamped with the maker’s name or mark, so the logo or design will be pressed right into the metal.
+Traditionally most axes were stamped with the maker’s name or brand mark, so the logo or design will be pressed right into the metal.
 This makes it very easy to identify and I have a list of brands to look out for below.

 In later years basically, all companies switched to paper labels – often in conjunction with a simplified stamping, but sometimes just paper.
 The paper labels have all the info you need to identify an axe (if they survive), but as you can imagine they didn’t last long with use.